 You’re right — brand awareness can’t be measured in the traditional sense.
 But, you can still review activities and metrics that’ll help you gauge where your brand stands in terms of popularity and consumer awareness.

-Here are a few ways to gauge your brand awareness and learn where you can tweak your efforts:
+Next, we’ll review few ways to gauge your brand awareness and learn where you can tweak your efforts.

 Quantitative Brand Awareness Measures